hatoving/GMSVitaPortInstructions/README.md

 After you opened the `.exe` file, you will see a GUI.
 Select the "Original file" as the `game.win` file you renamed and the "XDelta patch" as the `.xdelta` from the `.zip` file you extracted.
 Wait a few seconds and presto!
 The `game.win` file has been patched for your PS Vita.

+### Newer patches
+In future patches after "LOVE", there will be a batch file from the `.zip` fikel which will patch every single file you need and then put them in a folder where the batch file is located.

 ## Step Three: Installing the game and replacing the files
 It's time!
 Now it's only a matter of time to actually play the game.

 First, install the VPK included in the Releases page or in the `.zip` file you downloaded for the game trough VitaShell.
-Go to the game's directory page on your Vita in `ux0:app/GAMEID/games`.
+Go to the game's directory page on your Vita in `ux0:app/GAMEID`.

 ##### Note, you can find the port's game ID by looking at the `INFO.txt` file from .zip file you extracted.

+### Older patches
-Now, grab the patched `game.win` and its contents from the Patch folder and put it in the game direcory through FTP or USB.
+Now, grab the patched `game.win` and its contents from the Patch folder and put it in `ux0:app/GAMEID/games` through FTP or USB.
+### Newer patches
+Just copy everything from the folder the batch file created and paste it into `ux0:app/GAMEID/games`.

 ## Step Four: There is no Step Four.
 Congrats!
 Now, you can launch the game and play it!
 Have fun!